Commemrating the Rabbis Arrested in 1964

 St Augustine, FL 32084

-On Wednesday, June 18, 2025, at noon, the St. Augustine Jewish Historical Society hosts the annual commemoration of the largest mass arrest of rabbis in the history of the United States.
-This year, the event takes place outside the jail where they were held, the old jail annex at 4025 Lewis Speedway.
-(Near the St. Johns County courthouse.)
+On Thursday, June 18, 2026, at noon, the St. Augustine Jewish Historical Society hosts the annual commemoration of the largest mass arrest of rabbis in the history of the United States.
+The event takes place outside the jail where they were held, the old jail annex at 4025 Lewis Speedway, near the St. Johns County Courthouse.

 Presented by the St. Augustine Jewish Historical Society, this program will mark the anniversary of the 1964 arrests of 16 rabbis who came to St. Augustine to protest and march for civil rights for Black Americans.
 The event became known worldwide when the rabbis wrote and released a letter titled, "Why We Went to St. Augustine."